 Ritz maintains some stores and a website with a good selection of gear that is more focused on the amateur photographer.

-They offer a standard 30-day return policy but charge at 10% restocking fee.
+They offer a standard 30-day return policy but charge a 10% restocking fee.

-They have a price matching program, free ground shipping and an in-house support team to help you any questions you might have.
+They have a price matching program, free ground shipping, and an in-house support team to help you with any questions you might have.